poseidon-framework/poseidon-framework.github.io/trident.md

 ### Analysing your own dataset outside of the main repository

 Being able to specify one or multiple repositories is often not enough, as you may have your own data to co-analyse with the main repository.
 This is easy to do, as you simply need to provide your own genotype data as yet another poseidon package to be added to you `trident list` command.
-For example, let's say you have genotype data in `EIGENSTRAT` format:
+For example, let's say you have genotype data in `EIGENSTRAT` format (`trident` supports `EIGENSTRAT` and `PLINK` as formats.):

 ```
 ~/my_project/my_project.geno